burki/asr-finetune/README.md

-# Installation
+# Installation from scratch

 1. Crate a folder of your choice in you $HOME HPC directory.
 2. Pull the repo into the folder.
-3. Install packages in the [requirements.txt](requirements.txt).
+3. Install packages in the [requirements.txt](requirements.txt) in your favorite environment.
-   Option 1: Conda. `conda create --name <env_name> --file requirements.txt`
-   Option 2: Create a python environment and install with pip: `pip install -r requirements.txt within the environment`
+   With Conda (tested):
+   - `conda create -n "finetune" python=3.12.7 ipython`  change "finetune" to your environment name of choice
+   - navigate into the asr-finetune-main folder and `pip install -r requirements.txt`
 4. Add the data you want to use in the folder [data](data) in your home directory.

+*Note: * If you were already able to run an experiment, you may use the existing environment.
+However, you need to update ray.
+First `pip uninstall -y ray` and then `pip install -U "ray[data,train,tune,serve]"`.
+Ray version `>=2.40.0` fixes the data loading bug for big data.

 # Submit a job